Minnesota Pre-Law Scholars (MPLS) Program

 - Fall 2016 – Seat deposits are sent back to MPLS students who successfully completed the program

 Applications will be reviewed by Law School Admissions staff and are designed to provide additional information on a candidate’s maturity, judgment, communication, analytical skills and motivation to pursue a legal education.
 The Admissions Committee will complete a holistic assessment of all application materials.
-Applicants for MPLS are responsible for the complete submission of the following materials to email@example.com by the early May 2016 deadline:
+Applicants for MPLS are responsible for the complete submission of the following materials to firstname.lastname@example.org by the April 30, 2016 deadline:

 - Completed and signed application form